Samura Kamara

 Dr Samura Mathew Wilson Kamara (30 April 1951) is a Sierra Leonean politician and economist.
 He was the All Peoples Congress (APC) Party's candidate for President of Sierra Leone in the 2018 election and 2023 election.
 He was the Minister of Foreign Affairs and International Cooperation of Sierra Leone from 2012 to 2017, Minister of Finance and Economic Development from 2009 to 2013, Governor of the Bank of Sierra Leone from 2007 to 2009, Financial Secretary in the Ministry of Finance during President Ahmad Tejan Kabbah's administration.

 Early life and education

 Samura Mathew Wilson Kamara was born in Kamalo, Karene District, North-Western Province of Sierra Leone, then a colony of United Kingdom.
-He is a themne by tribe.
+He is a Temne by tribe.
 His father Pa Gibril Kamara was from Maworrko village near Rothuk and Magbanktha villages, Gberray Junction, Maforki chiefdom, Port Loko District.
 His mother, Ya Bomporro Kamara (née Kanu) is an indigene of Kamalo, Sanda Loko Chiefdom, Karene District, North-Western Region.

 Kamara received his early education at the UCC in Bo, Southern Sierra Leone.
 He continued his education at the Saint Edwards Secondary School in Freetown, stayed at Montague Street and Guard Street, Eastern Freetown, and was very active in football circles as a goalkeeper.

 He proceeded to Fourah Bay College where he earned a bachelor's degree in Economics in 1972.
 He holds a PhD in Development Economics (1986) from Bangor University in Wales, United Kingdom.